-Unlike the regulations proposed at first reading, which had individual requirements specified for each use within the LUB, the requirements have now been simplified for non-residential uses by establishing sub-classes based on the nature of uses, as noted in the table below.
-In general, car parking requirements are proposed to decrease and bicycle parking requirements are proposed to increase as part of a deliberate effort to encourage alternative forms of transportation.
+The requirements have now been simplified for non-residential uses by establishing sub-classes based on the nature of uses, as noted in the table below.
+In general, car parking requirements decrease and bicycle parking requirements increase as part of a deliberate effort to encourage alternative forms of transportation.

 Read a summary about how parking is currently regulated pdf here (102 KB) .